 The emphasis of this drill is to get into position, tracking, and leverage.
 This drill will help prevent cutbacks and help defensive players take the proper angles to the ball carrier.

-One major point of emphasis in The Lion’s Den is to make sure to finish with the palms on the thigh.
+One major point of emphasis in The Lion’s Den is to finish with the palms on the thighs.

-This allows the tackler to be in the proper body position to strike the thighs and the legs as the tackler progresses through the tackle.
+This allows the tackler to maintain proper body position to strike the thighs and legs as the tackler progresses through the tackle.

 Bear Trap Tackling Drill

 The bear trap drill is a two-part drill that allows two players to get equal, quality reps.
-First, the ball carrier and tackler will start back to back.
-Each player will go around the cone placed in front of them, and the tackler will make an open-field tackler.
+First, the ball carrier and tackler will start back-to-back.
+Each player will go around the cone placed in front of them, and the tackler will make an open-field tackle.

 From here, the ball carrier and runner will switch positions.
 The next set of cones will be an open-field tackling drill.
 This requires tacklers to bring the ball carrier to the ground in a game-like situation.